 Photo Credit: Ebes OlumeseCourtesy of Andrea & Donnie

 "My greatest lesson is not moving through life, or this marriage feeling like I'm superwoman!
 I have a life partner, where I have learned to let down my guard and not be the tough girl.
 And, trust me, it took some years to get here.
-But I allow myself be vulnerable, even in marriage, letting my husband be the man he was raised to be, as well as the provider and protector of his kingdom!
+But I allow myself to be vulnerable, even in marriage, letting my husband be the man he was raised to be, as well as the provider and protector of his kingdom!

 "The best advice I have to offer is to first of all, not look for happiness in anyone outside of yourself.
-Once you know how to make yourself happy, and love everything about yourself, then you'll have no problem in teaching others how to love you, because there's a difference in how people love you, and how you allow them to love you!"
+Once you know how to make yourself happy, and love everything about yourself, then you'll have no problem teaching others how to love you, because there's a difference in how people love you, and how you allow them to love you!"

 Tiffany & Kevin On How The Work In Their Partnership Has Made Them Better:

 Photo Credit: Elizabeth Austin DavisCourtesy of Tiffany & Kevin